Bến En National Park: Tourism

-The national park's main attraction is Lake Song Muc which can be explored by motor boat or kayak.
-Further tourist attractions are a caves situated in the South and the North of the national park.
-There are two forest trails, one starting next to the guesthouse of the national park, the other is situated on one of the islands.
-This island has two holiday homes which are for rent.
-The guesthouse next to the dam offers basic accommodation.
+The primary draw of the national park is Lake Song Muc, accessible for exploration via motor boat or kayak.
+Other notable attractions include caves located in both the South and North regions of the park.
+There are two forest trails available: one begins near the national park's guesthouse, while the other is located on one of the islands within the park.
+This island also features two holiday homes available for rental.
+The guesthouse near the dam provides basic accommodation options for visitors.

 Ethnic groups

 Different ethnic groups including the Thai, Tho and Muong live within the national park.